alvindaiyan/alvindaiyan.github.io/singleton pattern/singleton pattern.md

 	}
 </pre>
 <p>
 The above code is an implementation of Singleton Pattern in Go.
-However, Go is not a class-based OO language.
-Singleton pattern is less useful for Go compared with Java.
+However, since Go is not a class-based OO language, most of the classic OO design patterns are awkward to translate into Go.
+Therefore, Singleton pattern is less useful for Go compared with Java.
 </p>